mosesziregbe/mosesziregbe/README.md

 ### 🏆 Certifications
 I'm big on continuous learning and improvement.
 Here are some of my certifications in data analysis and other related fields:

-*- Google Data Analytics Certificate, Coursera*
+- *Google Data Analytics Certificate, Coursera*
-*- Google Advanced Data Analytics, Coursera*
+- *Google Advanced Data Analytics, Coursera*
-*- Resagratia Data Bootcamp*
+- *Resagratia Data Bootcamp*
-*- Microsoft Power BI Desktop for Business Intelligence, Maven Analytics* *- SQL for Data Science, Coursera*
+- *Microsoft Power BI Desktop for Business Intelligence, Maven Analytics*
+- *SQL for Data Science, Coursera*
-*- The Ultimate MySQL Bootcamp by Colt Steele*
+- *The Ultimate MySQL Bootcamp by Colt Steele*
-*- Learn to Code with Python by Boris Paskhaver*
+- *Learn to Code with Python by Boris Paskhaver*
-*- Data Analysis with Pandas and Python by Boris Paskhaver* *- Data Analysis with Python: NumPy & Pandas Masterclass*
+- *Data Analysis with Pandas and Python by Boris Paskhaver*
+- *Data Analysis with Python: NumPy & Pandas Masterclass*

 ### ⚡Fun fact